However, NR has not forgotten Christmas. In 2001, a VDARE.com correspondent remarked:

 The lead group of Christmas essays is entitled Christmas At War consists of six evocations of Christmastime in various wars, two recalling the War between the States, three WWII and one a medley of more recent soldier`s memories.

 Our 2001 correspondent was prescient about that year`s modest revival of Christmas at NR :

 At first, I was delighted: the NR editors obviously have become aware of your gentle ribbing.
 But then I recalled a Richard Brookhiser article (which I can no longer find) about the demise of the WASPs, concluding to the effect that the WASPs had been banished to the background until they are needed to fight the next war.
 And I recall that the Soviet regime attacked by Hitler summoned an explosion of films and song on patriotic themes, banned for a generation.
-Could it be that the NR staff are just in a martial mood?

 The Surge is coming.
 Orders have gone out from NeoCon Central: mobilize the serfs.
 Use this Christmas thing.
 Just not where we have to listen to it.